UPDATED: March 11, 2022

 Positive dialogue ensures that full-time employees get the benefits they want.

-Nearly a third (32%) of employees say that they feel neutral about, or are not satisfied with, the benefits they receive.
-Of these employees, over half (52%) say it’s because they want more of a benefit they already have.
+In 2018, nearly a third (32%) of employees said that they feel neutral about, or are not satisfied with, the benefits they receive.
+Of these employees, over half (52%) said it’s because they want more of a benefit they already have.

 When HR teams encourage clear conversations about benefits and put feedback systems in place, employees can express their concerns instead of stewing in frustration – or even quitting.